Sacred Geography of Egypt

 In the simple sacred talisman as well as the temple and the tomb, this same concept applies to cities and geographical features and even to the entire country.
 Each of the established sacred places acts as a Universal Center at the moment of the Sacred Act.
 In that same act and instant, the Center of Man, the Center of the Priest, the Center of the Temple and of the Sacred City, is the Center in which the entire Universe converges.

-and the parched South are united thanks to Hapi,
+The humid and marshy North and the parched South are united thanks to Hapi, the sacred river, represented here by the two figures. |

 The sacred place is not only the place where the god or the sacred universe manifests itself, it is also the place where the opposites meet, the place where the apparent discordances unite in harmony, hence the importance of sacred geometry that harmonizes the disparate forms, triangles and edges, circles and diagonals, in the same way that the instruments of an orchestra seek orchestral harmony.